Jason English Enters World 24 Hour Italy

 The Solo Rider pit area is the only area where riders can receive mechanical assistance from their supporters and non-riding personnel.
 Helpers may remove bikes from the Solo Rider pit area for servicing at the race facilities, then return them to the pit area.

-Drafting / Collusion
+Drafting / Collusion / Pacing

 Riders are not permitted to draft from or be drafted by a rider of the opposite sex.